CDRT/mk_docs/docs/guides/sus/su_dg/su_dg_ch3.md

 This feature displays a list of only hardware drivers for a specified model based on what is currently available on the Lenovo Support web site instead of basing search results on content ready for use with System Update or Thin Installer.

+!!! note
-!!! info "Only Windows 10 is in scope for this feature."
+	Only Windows 10 is in scope for this feature.

 Follow these steps to use the Manage Driver Pack option in Update Retriever: